 1. Machine Learning and Deep Learning

 Machine Learning and Deep Learning are efficient and integral AI concepts requiring minimal programming.
-They can predict or make decisions based on some programmed information and the received data.
+They can predict or make decisions based on programmed information and the data they receive.

-Role in Multimodal AI: ML and DL methodologies fuse data from multiple sources towards a specific task, developing sophisticated algorithms that increase the system’s comprehension and interactive abilities with complex inputs.
+Role in Multimodal AI: ML and DL methodologies fuse data from multiple sources to support a specific task, developing sophisticated algorithms that enhance the system’s comprehension and interactive capabilities with complex inputs.

-Key Techniques: Multimodal AI employs many other techniques, such as neural networks, convolutional networks, and recurrent networks, for different data sets.
+Key Techniques: Multimodal AI employs a range of techniques, including neural networks, convolutional networks, and recurrent networks, across different datasets.

 2. Natural Language Processing NLP

-Role in Multimodal AI: Verbal text is translated through NLP; these textual representations can be enhanced with audio or images for better response/reaction and actions.
+Role in Multimodal AI: Verbal text is translated via NLP; these textual representations can be enhanced with audio or images to improve responses, reactions, and actions.

-Key Techniques: Tokenization, named entity recognition (NER) sentiment analysis, and generative language models GPT4.
+Key Techniques: Tokenization, named entity recognition (NER), sentiment analysis, and generative language models, including GPT-4.

 3. Computer Vision